behave/behave/docs/new_and_noteworthy_v1.2.7.rst

 Summary:

 * Support `Gherkin v6 grammar`_ (to simplify usage of `Example Mapping`_)
-* Use/Support :pypi:`cucumber-tag-expressions` (superceed: old-style tag-expressions)
+* Use/Support :pypi:`cucumber-tag-expressions` (supercedes: old-style tag-expressions)
 * :pypi:`cucumber-tag-expressions` are extended by "tag-matching"
   to match partial tag names, like: ``@foo.*``
 * `Select-by-location for Scenario Containers`_ (Feature, Rule, ScenarioOutline)